gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 its own kernel, it decides exactly how its data can be accessed and/or modified by caller realms.

-Gno unifies the concepts of Go packages and Unix processes in a single simple
+Gno unifies the concepts of Go packages and Unix processes in a single, simple
 concept: the realm.
 The kernel is decentralized and put back in control of package developers.
 The operating system itself becomes transparent: realm processes are both resource users and providers, with full control and